majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![Kayseri Castle walls](/assets/img/article_imgs/turkey-roadtrip/21-kayseri-castle.jpg)

-An Ottoman map of Kayseri showcasing the castle (bottom) and surrounding landscape
+An Ottoman map of Kayseri on display in Kayseri Castle, showcasing the castle (bottom) and surrounding landscape

 ![Ottoman map of Kayseri showing the castle (bottom) and surrounding landscape](/assets/img/article_imgs/turkey-roadtrip/22-kayseri-map.jpeg)

 Kayseri Castle has had many ups and downs throughout its history.
 It underwent several phases of abandonment, transformations into slum settlements, and even internal demolitions to clear the slum encampments.

-However, in 2016, with the availability of funding, an restoration project was initiated.
+However, in 2016, with the availability of funding, a restoration project was initiated.
 This initiative led to the restoration of the castle's structural integrity and transformed it into a touristic attraction featuring a museum and artisanal shops.

 ![Inside of Kayseri castle](/assets/img/article_imgs/turkey-roadtrip/23-kayseri-inside.jpg)

-A traditional Ney artisan.
-A turkish flute.
+An Ottoman Ney maker inside the castle.
+Thr Ney is a type of flute.

 ![Traditional Ney maker inside Kayseri Castle](/assets/img/article_imgs/turkey-roadtrip/24-ney.jpg)